MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-message-extension.md

 ## Before you begin

-Make sure your development environment is set up by installing the [Prerequisites](prerequisites.md)
+Make sure your development environment is set up by installing the Prerequisites.

 > [!div class="nextstepaction"]
 > [Install Prerequisites](prerequisites.md)